-Financial markets create an open and regulated system for companies to get large amounts of capital.
+Financial markets create an open and regulated system for companies to acquire large amounts of capital.
 This is done through the stock and bond markets.
 Markets also allow these businesses to offset risk.
 They do this with commodities, foreign exchange futures contracts, and other derivatives.

-The sheer size of the financial markets provide liquidity.
+The sheer size of the financial markets provides liquidity.
 In other words, sellers can unload assets whenever they need to raise cash.
 The size also reduces the cost of doing business.
 Companies don't have to go far to find a buyer or someone willing to sell.

 When does inside information have the least value in a financial market?

 The efficient market hypothesis (EMH) is an economic theory stating that the stock market efficiently finds the correct price for securities based on all available information.
 There are variations on this theory, and strong-form EMH holds that even insider information is considered "available information" in terms of market pricing.
 That means it doesn't have financial value to insiders—the information has already been priced into the stock.